 Yeah and I’ll also be locked up in a basement by a Czech gay rapists gang.
 As you might imagine (especially if it’s not the first article of this blog you’re reading), yes it’s safe to travel in Eastern Europe when you’re a black person.
 And I’m travelling solo… I wanna say people watch TV a little bit too much.
 Sensationnalism draws attention and of course, it sells!
 And those who think they know better than everyone else usually don’t travel at all, or rarely, they’ve never been in the area…

-I left Paris and I started my long term trip in Eastern Europe exactly because this was an area I already knew.
+I left Paris and I started my long term trip in Eastern Europe exactly because it was an area I already knew.
 Before this trip, I’ve already been to Prague, Bratislava, Budapest three times, Belgrade and Bucharest.
 Oh, and I’ve also been to Croatia and Montenegro.
 Therefore I started knowing where I was going.

 There’s no (actually there are very few) black guys in Eastern Europe.
 Therefore inevitably, when you walk around in the streets, most people will stare at you.
 Especially little kids!
 Yeah, that’s what it’s like to be traveling while black!
 People will point at you, friendly wave at you, some of them will smile at you.
 As for the adults, they’ll watch with surprise, and then they’ll keep doing whatever they were doing.
 Some of them will ask for a picture, but it’s not common.